Cheznoodle/COMP2042_CW_hfyeh2/README.md

 * Click `Apply` and then `OK` to save the changes and close the dialog.

 ## Step 5: Configuring Maven
-1. Configure Maven Settings:
+1. Configure Maven in IntelliJ:
-* In IntelliJ IDEA, go to `File > Settings` to open the settings dialog.
+* Go to `File > Settings`.

-2. Search for "Maven":
-* In the search bar, type "Maven" to quickly locate the Maven settings.

-3. Check Maven Home Directory:
-* Verify that the "Maven home directory" is correctly set to the path where Maven is installed on your system.
-IntelliJ IDEA usually detects this automatically.
+* Search for "Maven" and ensure the "Maven home directory" points to the correct installation path.

-4. Click "Apply" and "OK":
+2. Apply and Confirm:
-* Click the `Apply` button to save the Maven settings and then click `OK` to close the settings dialog.
+* Click `Apply` and `OK` to save the Maven configuration.

-## Step 6: Load Maven Libraries
+## Step 6: Import Maven Dependencies

-1. Open the Maven Tool Window:
+1. Open Maven Tool Window:
-* In the right sidebar, click on the "Maven" tab to open the Maven tool window.
+* Use the Maven tab in the right sidebar of IntelliJ IDEA.

-2. Reimport Dependencies:
+2. Reimport All Maven Projects:
-* Click on the circular arrow icon ("Reimport") in the Maven tool window.
-This will trigger IntelliJ IDEA to fetch and load all the project's Maven dependencies.
+* Click the refresh button to reimport all Maven projects.
+This action downloads and sets up all the necessary dependencies.

-3. Wait for Dependencies to Download:
-* IntelliJ IDEA will download the necessary libraries and dependencies specified in the project's pom.xml file.
-Wait for this process to complete.

-4. Verify Dependencies:
-* You can expand the "External Libraries" section in the Project view to see the loaded Maven dependencies.

 ## Step 7: Build and Run the Project

+1. Build the Project:
+* Use IntelliJ IDEA's build feature to compile the project.

+2. Run the Application:
+* Execute `Main.java` from the `brickGame.Model` package to start the game.

 # Implemented and Working Properly:
-1) Added Background Image.
+1) Added Background Image (A football field background is displayed as the background image).
-2) Added Background Sound.
+2) Added Background Sound (The wii game music track is played as the background sound.
 3) Added Game Start Menu.
+(Three buttons that display "Load Game", "Start New Game", and "Exit Game" after the game just started running)
-4) Added image effects when the ball hits the heart block, deducted heart, bonus ball, and golden ball block.
+4) Added image effects when the ball hits the heart block, deducted heart, bonus ball, and golden ball block (PNG images will display according to the power-up which is activated by the player).
-5) Added sound effects when the ball hits the heart block, deducted heart, bonus ball, and golden ball block.
+5) Added sound effects when the ball hits the heart block, deducted heart, bonus ball, and golden ball block (mp3 sound effects work simultaneously some when a power-up is activated by the player).
-6) Added a pause button when the user presses the 'ESC' key.
+6) Added a pause button when the user presses the 'ESC' key (The player can pause the gameplay by pressing the ESCAPE key).
-7) Changes font style and background color to heart, score, and level label.
+7) Changes font style and background color to heart, score, and level label (Added CSS styles to change the visual style of the game).
-8) Shake stage when the heart is deducted.
+8) Shake stage when the heart is deducted (The stage will rumble when a heart is deducted from the player).
-9) Mute sound button when the user presses the 'M' key.
+9) Mute sound button when the user presses the 'M' key (The player can mute the sound of the game when he/she presses the M key).
-10) Ball spawn is fixed to the center of the scene.
+10) Ball spawn is fixed to the center of the scene (Ball always spawns in the middle of the scene at the start of every level).
-11) Added more interactive start menu buttons.
+11) Added more interactive start menu buttons (Buttons enlarge when the player hovers over them).
-12) Added sound effects when the user hovers over a button.
+12) Added sound effects when the user hovers over a button (A sound effect will play when the player hovers over a button in the start menu).

 # Implemented but Not Working Properly:
-1) Pause button menu (pause menu will not display)
+1) Pause button menu (pause menu will not display).
+   * Did not manage to fully utilize and convert elements using 'root' to 'layeredRoot' which allows for layering of UI elements.
-2) Load Game function (The game will skip levels occasionally after loading a saved game and levels may not progress to the next level even though all blocks are hit)
+2) Load Game function
+   * The game will skip levels occasionally after loading a saved game and levels may not progress to the next level even though all blocks are hit
 3) Save Game function
+   * Does not save power-up in the current state.
+   * Example: When saving the game that has the golden ball activated.
+The golden ball will reset to a normal ball after loading the game using the save file.

 # Features Not Implemented:
 1) Special block multiplier (e.g. 2x multiplier)
+   * Reason for failure of implementation:
+     No sufficient time to test and implement the feature properly
-2) Timer
+3) Timer
+    * Reason for failure of implementation:
+     No sufficient time to test and implement the feature properly

 # New Java Classes:
 1) GameController.java (handles user input/control)
+   * Location: brickGame > Controller > GameController

 2) SoundEffectUtil.java (handles power-up sound effects)
+   * Location: brickGame > Model > soundEffects > SoundEffectUtil

 3) ImageEffectUtil.java (handles power-up effects)
+   * Location: brickGame > View > imageEffects > ImageEffectUtil

 4) StageEffectUtil.java (handles stage scene effects)
+   * Location: brickGame > View > stageEffects > StageEffectUtil

 5) UserInterface.java (handles VBox menu's)
+    * Location: brickGame > View > UserInterface

 # Modified Java Classes:
 1) Main.java
+   *Changes made:
+     *Applied refactoring techniques
+     *Applied lambda expressions
+   *Explanation:
+    *Enhanced Readability: Makes code easier to understand.
+    *Reduced Complexity: Simplifies complex code structures.
+    *Increased Maintainability: Easier to update and maintain.
+    *Improved Performance: Optimizes code for efficiency.
+    *Error Reduction: Helps identify and fix potential bugs.
+    *Conciseness: Reduces boilerplate code.
+    *Functional Programming: Facilitates functional programming paradigms in Java.
+    *Scalability: Enhances code scalability with cleaner and more modular code.

-2) Block.java
+3) Block.java
+   *Changes made:
+     *Applied encapsulation
+     *Added constants
+     *Added resource management
+   *Explanation:
+    *
-3) BlockSerializable.java
+5) BlockSerializable.java
+   *Changes made:
+     *Added a string variable called 'colorString' *Explanation:
+     *To store the current colors of the blocks of a level when the save game function is activated
-4) Bonus.java
+7) Bonus.java
+  *Changes made:
+     *Added exception handling
+     *Added thread management
+     *Removed code duplication
+     *Applied lambda expression
+     *Applied JavaFX application thread
+   *Explanation:
+    *
-5) LoadSave.java
+9) LoadSave.java
+    *Changes made:
+     *Applied data validation
+     *Separate File I/O from logic
+   *Explanation:
+    *
-6) Score.java
+11) Score.java
+    *Changes made:
+     *Added animation management
+     *Applied method refactoring
+     *Added thread safety
+     *Added animation libraries
+   *Explanation:
+    *
-7) GameEngine.java
+13) GameEngine.java
+    *Changes made:
+     *Added FPS calculation
+     *Separate Game Logic and Rendering
+   *Explanation:
+    *

 # Unexpected Problems:
 1) JavaFX runtime error (NullExceptionPointer)